-During the quarter ended November 3, 2018, the Company recognized charges of \notin 37.0 million (\$42.4 million) related to an estimated fine expected to be imposed on the Company by the European Commission related to its inquiry concerning possible violations of certain European Union competition rules by the Company.
+During the quarter ended November 3, 2018, the Company recognized charges of \in 37.0 million (\$42.4 million) related to an estimated fine expected to be imposed on the Company by the European Commission related to its inquiry concerning possible violations of certain European Union competition rules by the Company.
 Refer to "Part I, Item 1.
 Financial Statements - Note 12 - Commitments and Contingencies - Legal and Other Proceedings" for more information regarding this matter.
-Although such fines are typically payable within 90 days of the assessment date, the Company intends to request an extended pay period, if and when a fine is assessed.
-However, there can be no assurances that the Company will be granted any extension.
+Although such fines are typically payable within 90 days of the assessment date, the Company will be granted any extension.
 Therefore, as of November 3, 2018, such amounts are classified as current within accrued expenses on the condensed consolidated balance sheet.
 If the Company is not granted an extension, the Company fully expects to have sufficient availability under existing credit facilities and working capital for full payment during the first quarter of fiscal 2020 if such fine is levied in the fourth quarter of fiscal 2019.